raffix/tmg-memory/README.md

 body: { key: 'your_key', value: 'value' || 123, ttl: 30 }
 ```
 * the ttl attribute it's in seconds and if don't sent the default 0 will be applied and this key never expire
+* when a ttl value it's informed, a callback function will be called when this time end and delete this tuple.

 To consume:
 ```